cobbler/cobbler.github.io/manuals/2.6.0/3/2/3_-_Distro_Signatures.md

 layout: manpage
 title: Distro Signatures
 meta: 2.6.0
+nav: 3 - Distro Signatures
+navversion: nav26
 ---

+<p>Prior to Cobbler 2.4.0, import modules for each supported distro were separate and customized for each specific distribution.
+The values for breed and os-version were hard-coded into cobbler, so adding support for new distros or newer versions of an already supported distro required code changes and a complete Cobbler upgrade.</p>

 Prior to Cobbler 2.4.0, import modules for each supported distro were separate and customized for each specific distribution.
 The values for breed and os-version were hard-coded into cobbler, so adding support for new distros or